 3. Unable to Toss and Turn

-The luxury of tossing and turning during sleep becomes slightly more complicated when their is another human being attached to my body.
-My husband claimed I body slammed the girls in the middle of the night because I literally had to pick them up and put them on the other side of my body multiple times while I was sleeping.
+For me, shifting positions in my sleep prevents cramping.
+But the luxury of tossing and turning becomes slightly more complicated when their is another human attached to your body.
+My husband claimed I would body slam the girls in the middle of the night because I literally had to pick them up and put them on the other side of my body.

 My children follow me even in their sleep.
-If they wake and that nipple is not in their mouth — they will come and find it.
-Which means I am frequently interrupted by a snacking child, extreme bouts of dryness, or simply because I am unable to find a comfortable position that suits the both of us.
+If they wake and that nipple is not in their mouth — they will come and find it (even with their eyes closed).
+Which means I am frequently awakened by a snacking child.

 Until next time…